 Winter weather is no joke, and New York residents understand this.
-Throughout the snowy season, you'll often hear terms like "blizzard," "lake effect," and "Nor'easter," but what do these terms really mean, and what can you expect when they come?
+Throughout the snowy season, you'll often hear terms like "blizzard," "lake effect," and "Nor'Easter," but what do these terms really mean, and what can you expect when they come?
 This guide, with some helpful information from the National Weather Service, will help you break down common winter weather myths as well as enhance your understanding of key meteorological terms:

 What is Lake Effect Snow?

 Lake effect snow is common across the Great Lakes region during the late fall and winter.
 Lake effect snow occurs when cold air, often originating from Canada, moves across the open waters of the Great Lakes.
 As the cold air passes over the unfrozen and relatively warm waters of the Great Lakes, warmth and moisture are transferred into the lowest portion of the atmosphere.
-The air rises, clouds form and grow into narrow bands that produce two to three inches of snow per hour, or more.
+The air rises, clouds form and grow into narrow band that produces two to three inches of snow per hour, or more.

 Wind direction is a key component in determining which areas will receive lake effect snow.
 Heavy snow may be falling in one location, while the sun may be shining just a mile or two away in either direction.
 The physical geography of the land and water is also important and our meteorologists consider these factors as well as others when forecasting lake effect snow.